cgriffin332/Code-Quiz332/README.md

 ![Image of Score Page](./assets/images/score.png)

-You are then shown the highscores page where it lists the user's highscores.
+The user is then shown the highscores page where it lists the user's highscores.
+These scores are stored onto local storage so they can be revisited.

 ![Image of Highscores Page](./assets/images/high-score.png)